sciencelabshs/makecode/README.md

 https://buildbee.com/

+# About BuildBee
+BuildBee is 3D printing software that makes managing the workflow of 3D printing much simpler.
+The BuildBee Desktop app (Mac/Win) connects to most 3D printers and guides you step by step through the printing process, offering taylored presets for different kinds of prints.
+Currently used widely across the Australian school system, it is used to manage queuing, groups and printing permissions for schools and universities.

 # About PXTs

 This repo contains an editor built with [Microsoft MakeCode (PXT)](https://github.com/Microsoft/pxt).
 The editor is hosted on the GitHub pages at [http://microsoft.github.io/pxt-sample/](http://microsoft.github.io/pxt-sample/)